andrewjmetzger/better-watchseries/README.md

 # Requesting new video hosts

-To request a new video host, [open an issue here](https://github.com/andrewjmetzger/better-watchseries/issues/new?template=host_request.md&title=[Host%20Request]%20example.com). **Follow the instructions** inside the template, or your request will be rejected.
+To request a new video host, [click here](https://github.com/andrewjmetzger/better-watchseries/issues/new?template=host_request.md&title=[Host%20Request]%20example.com). **Follow the instructions** inside the template, or your request will be rejected.